purvjeja/Machine-Learning-Lab/README.md

 ## Machine-Learning-Lab

-One of the Lab from 7th Sem
+One of the Lab of my 7th Semester

 Used Jupyter Notebook